EDI (Electronic Data Interchange)

 EDI chargebacks are financial penalties for non-compliance with your trading partner requirements.
 Trading partners issue EDI chargebacks because of vendor non-compliance with agreed-upon elements of the Service Level Agreement (SLA).
 Because vendor non-compliance disrupts operations and creates additional expenses for the trading partner, the customer offsets those additional costs by issuing EDI chargebacks to the vendor.

-There are a few key steps in the process to becoming EDI compliant.
+There are a few key steps in the process to become EDI compliant.
 You first need to understand the requirements for your specific trading partner.
-Most trading partners will have resources on their website that detail the full set of requirements & expectations with respect to EDI.
+Most trading partners will have resources on their websites that detail the full set of requirements & expectations with respect to EDI.
 You then have a choice.
 You can either outsource your EDI requirements to a third-party provider such as Commport Communications, or you can build an in-house EDI solution.

 For the vast majority of businesses, building an in-house EDI solution from scratch is both a daunting & expensive process.
 This process involves developing the software needed to securely exchange EDI documents.
 After your EDI solution is all set-up, you’re ready for the final step: testing.
 You must test your EDI solution to ensure that the documents can successfully be exchanged in the proper format with your trading partner(s).
 After testing is done with the trading partner, you’re ready for business!